libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 ### The level-3 view of work

+{{< bigFigure
+alt="Requests and responses being passed" src="/images/s95/diagram-rhize-isa-95-requests-responses.webp"
+caption="The flow of requests and performance from level 4 to level 3" width="50%"
+>}}

 ISA-95 part 4 defines the level-3 models of work.
 These models are more granular and detailed than their corresponding operational models.

 Typically, one operations request corresponds to one work request, and they differ the degree of detail reported in the work request.
 For example, the operations request may ask for 1000 intermediate widgets, and the work request produces these intermediate widgets.